GIST-DSLab/O2ARC_V2/README.md

 ### Getting Started

-This project is based on Node.js + SQLlite
+This project is based on Node.js + SQLite

 ```bash
 --app.js